tvangundy/workspace/docs/index.md

 ---
 # Welcome to Project Examples

-A collection of practical implementations of cloud infrastructure projects.
+A collection of practical implementations for cloud infrastructure projects.

 This collection of example projects comes from the [workspace repository](https://github.com/tvangundy/workspace) and features infrastructure automation, technical solutions, and more.
 Each example represents real-world solutions that can be easily adapted for your own projects.
 The collection continues to grow as new technologies and approaches are explored.
 Feel free to use these examples as a starting point for your own projects.